 Beal's Conjecture [1] deals with arbitrary powers of whole numbers combined in one equation similarly to the well-known equation of Fermat's Last Theorem.
 The Beal proposition can be solved by the ancient Greek arithmetic geometry methods applied successfully as well to the Fermat problem [2].
 Among all well-known mathematics conjectures Beal's Conjecture is occupying a peculiar place being a generalization of Fermat's Last Theorem [1].
 However the generalization in [1] concerns only the formal record of this conjecture and does not summarize the methods of proving Fermat's Last Theorem.
 On the contrary, the Beal conjecture comes to the Fermat problem considered as an arithmetic geometry problem and has easy simple solution obtained by additive number theory methods apparently available to ancient mathematicians and Fermat too [2].
-The given proof of Beal's Conjecture can be related to the part of number theory defined as arithmetic algebraic geometry.
+Solution of Beal's Conjecture is based on the discovery of a proper mathematical structure of Fermat's equation in his "Last Theorem" [2-5].
+This structure is defined as Cartesian product of the set of real numbers in multidimensional arithmetical space and well described by Euclid's geometrical theorem (geometrical view of this theorem can be seen in Fig. 1 taken from [3]).
+Fermat, of course, knew it and could operate right angle triangles from Euclid's theorem in such a way that to represent his equation as a similar partition of Pythagorean equation in whole numbers.
+Now let us proceed considering Beal's Conjecture solution and Fermat's Last Theorem from the viewpoint of Euclid's geometrical theorem about mean proportionals.